The health benefits of cayenne are truly astounding.

-When cayenne is used topically it can relieve many different types of pain, from diabetic neuropathy, shingles, migraine headaches, back aches, arthritis, menstrual cramps and bruises.
+When cayenne is used topically, it can relieve many different types of pain, from diabetic neuropathy to shingles, migraine headaches, back aches, arthritis, menstrual cramps and bruises.

-Today’s recipe is a super simple salve that can be made up very quickly and bring big-time pain relief.
+This recipe is a super simple salve that can be made up very quickly and bring big-time herbal pain relief.

 - 1/2 cup olive oil

 - Begin by combining the cayenne and olive oil in a double boiler or a pan on very low heat.

-- I heat the oil and cayenne until it is warm, turn off the heat and let it sit (warmly) for about 20 minutes, then turn the heat on again.
+- Heat the oil and cayenne until it is warm, turn off the heat, and let it sit (warmly) for about 20 minutes, then turn the heat on again.

-- I do this for at least one hour to a couple of hours, you could do it for 24 hours if desired.
+- I repeat this process for at least one hour to a couple of hours.
+You could do it for 24 hours if desired.